tripleee/SmokeDetector-wiki/Privileges.md

 * De-authorize a rogue SmokeDetector instance
 * Kill all SmokeDetector instances
 * Remove 'skip' reviews
+* Manage Spam Wave settings

 ### MS Developer (MS)

-Only available to our benevolent dictators Art, thesecretmaster and Undo.
+Only available to our benevolent dictators Art, thesecretmaster, and Undo.
 Only Undo can grant this privilege level, by editing the database directly from the console.

 * Can see production logs
 * Can deploy metasmoke
 * Can refresh the site list cache
 * Can refresh the per-post feedback cache
+* Can destroy metasmoke post records
+* Can destroy metasmoke users
 * Can send messages down metasmoke's websockets for testing and development purposes
 * Has access to a user details page and associated tooling (including refreshing chat IDs and mod sites, and sending password reset emails manually)